Jatinblitz7/Hackathon_iitg/README.md

 - Probabilities extracted using `.predict_proba()`
 - Results saved to `Predictions_Hackathon.csv`

----

 ### 📌 Future Improvements
--Hyperparameter tuning with GridSearchCV
+- Hyperparameter tuning with GridSearchCV
--Use XGBoost or CatBoost for potentially better performance -Feature engineering for domain-specific insights
+- Use XGBoost or CatBoost for potentially better performance
+- Feature engineering for domain-specific insights

 ---